 Aranjuez the town was built next to the Palace in the 17th Century and still has a number of ancient churches and convents dotted around the town to explore today.
 You can also stop at a number of small local restaurants and eateries to try local dishes and local wine, including a highly rated local restaurant, Bonavía, that has food specially adapted for Celiacs and people with gluten intolerance.

-If you would like to visit Madrid, Toledo and Segovia (in part 1 of our ´UNESCO sites near Madrid´ post), as well as the towns of Cuenca and Ávila, our Madrid, Toledo and Segovia trip is perfect for you.
+If you would like to visit Madrid, Toledo and Segovia (in part 1 of our ´UNESCO sites near Madrid´ post), as well as the towns of Cuenca and Ávila, Madrid, Toledo and Segovia.
 We can also help you visit Aranjuez, just let us know your preferences.

 If you are in Madrid just for a short break and would like to see more than just the city, take a look at our guided Madrid Wineries tour.
 You can explore the ´real´ region of Madrid, visiting a local town like Aranjuez and 2 fantastic local wineries.
 Get out of the city for a day with a local wine guide, and experience more than just the tourist routes.